harold-williams/suade/README.md

 Created more test cases and done more manual calculations.
 I created my test cases by querying the SQL database, however would have liked to double check these myself manually checking the numbers to understand whether the precision was completely correct.
 I also would have liked to create more edge cases to check for errors.

 Refactored my code to be divided into smaller functions.
-I would have liked to make a report object and initialised it simple by passing it a date and a database.
+I would have liked to make a report object more polished and created smaller functions for the whole codebase to serpate out purposes.
+I would have also liked to add greater comments to explain different components in more depth.

+Finally, if the dataset was larger I could have used a database server or integrated SQLAlchemy into my program, however it wasn't necessary in order to complete the task, however could be done in future.
+I could have also added more setting configurations if needed.